daed/laverna/README.md

 Setting up the Laverna development environment only takes a few minutes.
 To run locally, you need to have the following installed:
 * [Node.js version 8.11.4 or 10.9.0](https://nodejs.org/).
 Laverna works with other previous Node versions, but requires changes to `package.json` and is not recommended.
 * [Git](https://git-scm.com/book/en/v2) (note: Windows users need to set the PATH variable for git after installation).
+* [Yarn](https://yarnpkg.com/en/) You can use npm but it's not recommended due to inconsistencies observed in the modules installed.

 ### Part One: Install Laverna